-"NJDEP Future Cleanup and Removal Costs" shall mean all costs, including direct and indirect costs, and State Interest on such costs, that NJDEP will incur after the Effective Date of the Consent Decree in connection with the Work.
+"NJDEP Future Cleanup and Removal Costs" shall mean all costs, including direct and indirect costs, State Interest on such costs and oversight costs as defined in N.J.A.C.
+7:26C-1.3, that NJDEP will incur after the Effective Date of the Decree in connection with the Work or in connection with NJDEP's obligations under Section V of this Decree.

-"NJDEP Natural Resource Damages" shall mean all claims arising from discharges at the Site that occurred prior to the effective date of this Consent Decree, and that are recoverable by NJDEP as natural resource damages for injuries to natural resources under the Spill Compensation and Control Act, N.J.S.A.
-58:10-23.11 et seq. the New Jersey Water Pollution Control Act, N.J.S.A.
-58:10A-1 through -20; the Oil Pollution Act, 33 U.S.C. §§ 2701 through 2761; the Clean Water Act, 33 U.S.C. §§ 1251 through 1387; the Comprehensive Environmental Response, Compensation, and Liability Act, 42 U.S.C. §§ 9601 through 9675; the Sanitary

-Landfill Facility Closure and Contingency Fund Act, N.J.S.A.
-13:1E-100 et seq., or any other state or federal common law, statute, or regulation, and include:
+"NJDEP Natural Resource Damages" shall mean all claims arising from discharges at or from the former White Swan Laundry and Cleaners property that occurred prior to the Effective Date of this Decree, and that are recoverable by NJDEP as natural resource damages for injuries to natural resources under the Spill Compensation and Control Act, N.J.S.A.
+58:10-23.11 et seq, the New Jersey Water Pollution Control Act, N.J.S.A.
+58:10A-1 through -20; the Oil Pollution Act, 33 U.S.C. §§ 2701 through 2761; the Clean Water Act, 33 U.S.C. §§ 1251 through 1387; the Comprehensive Environmental Response, Compensation, and Liability Act, 42 U.S.C. §§ 9601 through 9675; the Sanitary Landfill Facility Closure and Contingency Fund Act, N.J.S.A.
+13:1E-100 et seq., or any other state or federal common law, statute, or regulation, and includes:

-- a.
-The costs of assessing injury to natural resources, NJDEP Office of Natural Resource Restoration's ("ONRR's") costs and fees, including costs and fees incurred to determine that Settling Defendant has complied with the requirements of this Consent Decree (oversight costs), attorney's fees, consultants and experts' fees, other litigation costs, and interest, incurred prior to the Effective Date of this Consent Decree; and - b.
+a.
+The costs of assessing injury to natural resources, NJDEP Office of Natural Resource Restoration's ("ONRR's") costs and fees, including costs and fees incurred to determine that Settling Defendant has complied with the requirements of this Decree (oversight costs), attorney's fees, consultants and experts' fees, other litigation costs, and interest, incurred prior to the Effective Date of this Decree; and b.
 Compensation for the lost value of, injury to, or destruction of natural resources.